decisivedevops/ChatGPT-Tools/README.md

 </details>

-For a more detailed overview, usage examples and code, please refer to the [ChatGPT Prompt Splitter README](./Prompt-Splitter/README.md).
+For a more detailed overview, usage examples and code, please refer to the [Prompt Splitter README](./Prompt-Splitter/README.md).

 ## Prompt Appender

 <details closed>
-<summary>The **Prompt Appender** is a versatile tool that lets you create a series of text inputs (boxes), and combines their content into one final output.
+<summary>The Prompt Appender is a versatile tool that lets you create a series of text inputs (boxes), and combines their content into one final output.
 This could be especially handy when you want to append or modify the contents of text sequentially.</summary>

 ### Key Features